lit/lit.dev/packages/lit-dev-content/site/guide/libraries/standalone-templates.md

 When you call the template function, lit-html captures the current expression values.
 The template function doesn't create any DOM nodes, so it's fast and cheap.

-The template function returns a `TemplateResult` that's a function of the input data.
+The template function returns a `TemplateResult` that contains the template and the input data.
 This is one of the main principles behind using lit-html: **creating UI as a _function_ of state**.

 When you call `render`, **lit-html only updates the parts of the template that have changed since the last render.** This makes lit-html updates very fast.